peakphp/docs/view/index.md

 # Peak/View

-Fast view template engine with macro and helpers.
+Fast and minimalist view template engine with macro and helpers.

 ## Installation